wooster-core/Documentation/Quickstart Guide for Interactive Whiteboards (markdown version - without pictures).md

 # QuickStart Guide for Interactive Whiteboards
 *Compiled by Anushkaa Gupta, converted to Markdown by Katie Randazzo.*

-[comment]: <> (Hey Anushkaa!
-Jacob asked me to convert some of the tutorials into Markdown, and edit the ones that have already been converted.)
-[comment]: <> (I'm not sure how to upload the pictures, so this one is pictureless for now, and I'll note that in the title.)

 #### How To Project Using The VGA Cable
 ###### Note: This will simply display your computer screen onto the whiteboard.
 You will not be able to annotate or use the touch screen.
 You will have to use your computer/mouse to give commands.
 1. Connect the VGA cable to your computer and connect the other end to the input that says “COMPUTER”.